astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 photons will seem to fly in straight lines across the rocket.
-Even if the rocket is moving at a constant (non-zero) velocity, the photons leaving the laser pointer will gain the same upwards momentum and therefore will keep up with the rocket, traveling horizontally to those inside the rocket, and along a straight diagonal line to those outside.
+Even if the rocket is moving at a constant (non-zero) velocity, the photons leaving the laser pointer will gain the same upwards momentum and therefore will keep up with the rocket.
+Observers inside the rocket will find the photons travel horizontally, and observers floating outside as the rocket passes by will find that the photons travel in a diagonal line.

 However, if the rocket accelerates, the photons in flight will not pick up the additional velocity gained by the rocket, and will therefore